PRESS DIGEST- British Business - July 11

-July 11 The following are the top stories on the business pages of British newspapers.
+July 11 (Reuters) - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 The Times